-The point being, God can act on any and all physical entities, as He sees fit.
+The point being, God can act on all physical entities, as He sees fit.
 Nothing, absolutely nothing is beyond Him.
 That’s what the Bible calls miracles.

 Let’s put all the above together in a diagram; this is the beginning of assembling a Theory of Everything.
 On reaching Genesis 2:7, all the elements of creation are present (Eve is yet to come.
 However, she is a human being just as Adam is in this verse.
 Everything that applies to Adam also applies to Eve).
 The entire Universe, from the far reaches of outer space to the inner workings of the human mind, EVERYTHING is present.
 According to the Bible, God is the Originator of this entire scenario.
 So, we should be able to pull together a Theory of Everything.

-This is not a mathematical formula.
+It is not a mathematical formula.
 Math points to physical scientific explanations.
-The mind of humans, the instinct of animals and the life of plants are not mathematical equations.
-They cannot be included in a formula.
-However, when it comes to the human mind, it is the most important and outstanding element in the Universe.
+The mind of humans, the instinct of animals, and the life of plants are not mathematical equations.
+You cannot include them in a formula.
+However, when it comes to the human mind, it is the most essential and outstanding element in the Universe.
 A Theory of Everything withOUT including the human mind is a misnomer.

 Here’s a first sketch of the Theory of Everything.

-This is by no means final.
+This diagram is by no means final.
 It reveals the relationship of God to His Creation.
-It shows the presence of the key elements: God, God’s Neshama, God’s Spirit (the Holy Spirit), Humankind.
-Human neshama, human spirit, animals and their spirit. flora and the rest of the material world.
+It shows the presence of the critical elements: God, God’s Neshama, God’s Spirit (the Holy Spirit), Humankind.
+Human neshama, human spirit, animals, and their spirit.
+Flora and the rest of the material world.
 It’s all there.
 We’re going to see more details of How God’s Creation functions.

-This blog post is an excerpt from chapter 2.24 of the book Origin of Humankind
+This blog post is an excerpt from chapter 5.3 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal Spirit is Not Spirit Animal But They are Related